AlgoGenesis/C/.github/ISSUE_TEMPLATE/new_algorithm.md

+---
+name: "Add New Algorithm"
+about: Propose a new algorithm to be added to the repository
+title: "[NEW ALGORITHM] "
+labels: new algorithm, gssoc-ext, hacktoberfest, level1
+assignees: ''
+---

 ## Issue will be closed if:

 > 1) You mention more than one algorithm.
 You can create a separate issue for each algorithm once the current one is completed.